 What to expect during the consent process.
 We will give you time to consider information about the study.
 You will have the opportunity to ask questions and have them answered.
-You can take as long as you need to decide whether to take part.
-If you want to take part, we will ask you or your nearest relative to sign a consent form.
+You can take as long as you need to decide whether to give consent for your relative/person you are giving consent for to take part.
+If you agree, we will ask you to sign a consent form.

-Informing your general practitioner.
-We will ask your clinical team to tell your general practitioner that you are taking part in this study.
+Informing their general practitioner.
+We will ask their clinical team to tell their general practitioner that they are taking part in this study.
 We will not share with them any of the information you provide for the study.

 What if something goes wrong?
 If you have a concern about any aspect of this study, please contact the Chief Investigator using the contact details on the last page of this leaflet, who will do his best to answer your questions.
 Alternatively, speak to the independent advisor, whose telephone number is at the end of this leaflet.
 If you remain unhappy and wish to complain formally, you can do this by contacting NHS Lothian Patient Experience Team.
 In the unlikely event that something goes wrong and you are harmed during the research and this is due to someone's negligence, then you may have grounds for a legal action for compensation but you may have to pay your legal costs.
 The normal National Health Service complaints mechanisms will still be available to you (if appropriate).
 The contact for complaints in your NHS region is: NHS Lothian Patient Experience Team, Waverley Gate, 2-4 Waterloo Place, Edinburgh EH1 3EG.
 Telephone 0131 536 3770.
-Email: feedback@nhslothian.scot.nhs.uk .
+Email: feedback@nhslothian.scot.nhs.uk.
 Members of the public in Scotland have their rights and responsibilities set out in the Patients Rights (Scotland) Act 2011.

 What will happen if I don't want to carry on with the study?
 Your decision to take part in the PLINTH feasibility study is entirely voluntary.
 You are free to withdraw from all or part of this study at any time, without giving a reason.
-Any decision to withdraw will not affect the standard medical care that you receive.
-We will ask for your consent to keep and use any information collected about you up to the point of exit from the study should you decide to withdraw.
+Any decision to withdraw will not affect the standard medical care that your relative/person you are giving consent for receives.
+We will ask you for consent to keep and use any information collected about them and you up to the point of exit from the study should you decide to withdraw.

-How will my information be handled and kept confidential?
+How will their information be handled and kept confidential?
 PLINTH is run by a team at NHS Lothian and the University of Edinburgh who process your information and take care to protect it.
-The team includes medical, nursing, computing and administrative staff, all of whom have a duty of confidentiality to you.
-Your information will be stored on secure University of Edinburgh servers, in a database that can only be accessed with a valid username and password.
-We comply with the GDPR and Data Protection Act 2018 and Caldicott principles when sharing or processing your data within the NHS and other organisations involved in the research.
+The team includes medical, nursing, computing and administrative staff, all of whom have a duty of confidentiality to your relative/person you are consenting for.
+Their information will be stored on secure University of Edinburgh servers, in a database that can only be accessed with a valid username and password.
+We comply with the GDPR and Data Protection Act 2018 and Caldicott principles when sharing or processing their data within the NHS and other organisations involved in the research.
 The University of Edinburgh and NHS Lothian are the data controllers for the study.
 You have the right to check the accuracy of information held about you and correct any errors.